 Preschoolers tend to love water.
-It’s fine to introduce kids to water safety between 6 months and 3 years old.
+It’s fine to introduce kids to water safety between six months and three years old.
 The American Red Cross, the country’s leading water safety and instruction organization, recommends that preschoolers and their parents first enroll in a basic course.
 These usually teach blowing bubbles and underwater exploration before starting formal swimming lessons.
-Children are ready to learn breath control, floating, and basic strokes at about age 4 or 5.
+Children are ready to learn breath control, floating, and basic strokes at about age four or five.

 Once your teen has gone through puberty and is ready to lift weights, urge them to take a weight-training class or a few sessions with an expert.
 Poor form can harm muscles and cause fractures.

-If your high schooler expresses interest in endurance events like triathlons or marathons, there’s no reason to say no. Just keep an eye on nutrition and hydration, and learn to recognize the signs of heat-related illness.
+If your high schooler expresses interest in endurance events like triathlons or marathons, there’s no reason to say no (although many races have minimum age requirements).
 Remember that proper training is just as important for teens as it is for their parents.
-Many races have minimum age requirements.
+Just keep an eye on nutrition and hydration and learn to recognize the signs of heat-related illness.

-Building a healthy foundation is important for raising children into healthy adults.
-Children are naturally active and encouraging this with fitness guidance will create lasting habits.
+Building a healthy foundation is important for raising children to be healthy adults.
+Children are naturally active, and encouraging this with fitness guidance will create lasting habits.